charney/IntegerAndFloatPrograms/README.md

 int_search.c: Searchs through paired numbers (in the case of the homework an integer of a zipcode, and an integer for population)
 Reads the file, then prints the highest integer for population, the lowest integer for population, and the average population.

+MAKEFILE: Compiles all programs by default, with ability to remove and tar them.